Travel Inspiration

 7. Avignon and its Festival

-Avignon is always a good idea, but it is one of the best places to visit in France in July thanks to its famous theatre festival.
-The Festival d’Avignon, or Avignon Festival, is an annual arts festival held every summer in July (this year from 7 to 30 July) in the courtyard of the Palais des Papes as well as in other locations of the city.
-This is the oldest existent festival in France and one of the world’s greatest.
+Avignon is always a good idea, but it is one of the best places to visit in France in July, thanks to its famous theatre festival.
+The Festival d’Avignon, or Avignon Festival, is an annual arts festival held every summer in July in the courtyard of the Palais des Papes as well as in other locations of the city.
+This is the oldest existing festival in France and one of the world’s greatest.

 8. Réunion Island